About Us

 Julie now works on the second floor of the Main Library, as Department Head of Music, Film & Audio.
 She recently returned from a week of music-making in Santa Cruz with a desire to learn to surf.
 She still believes we’re all doing the best we can.

-Maria is a librarian in the Reference Services department.
-She’s a dedicated vegan and minimalist with a blog, studies Jane Austen, and loves nothing more than being outside.
-She is also a homesick Michigander (with an accent) and would love to meet other Michigan transplants so that she can talk about Michigan without seeming weird (such as using her hand as a map).
+Maria A. is a librarian in the Reference Services department.
+She’s a dedicated vegan and eco-conscious minimalist, writes a fiction and history blog, studies Jane Austen, and loves being outside.
+She is also a native Michigander (with a proud accent) who often uses her hand as a map.

 Melissa M. is a librarian on the First Floor, and is relishing that her job now requires her to work with books again, after being one of the library’s computer instructors for 9 years.
 She likes reading memoirs and biographies (especially those of chefs), cookbooks, women’s studies and history, chick lit, and any books where the central figure is a librarian.
 But her first and greatest love is mysteries.
 She’s read everything Agatha Christie ever wrote, even those hard-to-find romances.
 When not reading, Melissa enjoys playing on the Wii with her son, having dinners with her best friends, and going dancing with the neighbors.
 She fell in love with Italy while visiting there in 2007, and is trying to learn Italian.
 Ciao!